Brownies-SE/Workout-Tracker/README.md

 Using this Full Stack application, a user can interact with my fitness tracker online to:

 - `Add and complete workouts as the user goes along`
-- `Reveive feedback about the stats of their current workout`
+- `Receive feedback about the stats of their current workout`
 - `Browse their dashbaord to see graphs of the duration of each workout`
 - `Browse their dashbaord to see the weight the use has been lifting`